Music

 Impact

-We expect the vast majority of children to achieve the national curriculum age-expected standards at the end of each academic phase of teaching (Y1/2, Y3/4 and Y5/6).
-These standards (detailed in the national curriculum) summarise the knowledge, skills and understanding that children should have gained.
+We expect the vast majority of children to achieve the NMPAT age-expected standards at the end of each academic phase of teaching (Y1/2, Y3/4 and Y5/6).
+These standards summarise the knowledge, skills and understanding that children should have gained.
+Alongside regular observations within practical music making opportunities, termly video recordings or ‘Progression Snap-shots' are used as an additional summative assessment tool.